liz-hunter/entropidae/README.md

 ### #4 Count the number of occurrences of each accession in the full sample list, and generate the appropriate number of symlinks

-Use symlinks.sh to do this in one shot
+Use symlinks.sh to count occurrences and generate symlinks

 ```
 #!/usr/bin/env bash